TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.17.md

 ---

-Evening, and morning, and at noonday, will I complain, and moan; And he will hear my voice.
+Evening, morning, and at noon, I will cry out in distress.
+He will hear my voice.